Pppp1116/content-license-policy/README.md

 All commercial rights in Owner Content are **exclusively reserved** by the Owner.
 This includes, without limitation:

-- Selling access to the content or derivative works;
+- Selling access to the Content or derivative works;
 - Bundling tweak packs, presets, configs, or guides into paid products;
 - Providing “premium” or subscription access (Patreon, Discord roles, memberships, etc.) based on Owner Content;
-- Using the content as part of any paid service, consultancy, or course.
+- Using the Content as part of any paid service, consultancy, or course.

 Unless you have explicit written permission from the Owner, **you receive no commercial rights at all**.

 ### 2.2.
 Extended Definition of Non-Commercial Use

-For this Policy, “Non-Commercial” means **you may not receive direct or indirect monetary compensation** in exchange for access to, or use of, the content.
+For this Policy, “Non-Commercial” means **you may not receive direct or indirect monetary compensation** in exchange for access to, or use of, the Content.

 This includes, but is not limited to:

-- Selling the content or derivatives;
+- Selling the Content or derivatives;
 - Charging for access to tweak packs, scripts, or configuration bundles;
-- Gating content behind:
+- Gating Content behind:
   - Patreon tiers,
   - Ko-fi memberships,
   - Paid Discord roles,